darinchakalov/Ecolife/Server/readme.md

-# REST-api for Angular ecommerce project
+# REST-api for a React ecommerce project

 ## Getting started